meloncard/cxml/README.md

 Procotol specifications could be found here [http://xml.cxml.org/current/cXMLUsersGuide.pdf](http://xml.cxml.org/current/cXMLUsersGuide.pdf)

+## Parsing cXML

+To parse cXML, simply pass the raw text of the document to CXML.parse

+    CXML.parse("<xml namespace=...")

+This will return a well-constructed hash based on the conents of the document.

 ## Commerce

 cXML library can be used to handle inbound cXML requests via the Commerce.dispatch function.
 E.g.